vborges0490/nobelprize_data_analyze/README.md

 ## Usage

-1. Ensure you have Python 3.x installed along with the required packages (`requests`, `pandas`, 'pyplot', 'plotly').
+1. Ensure you have Python 3.x installed along with the required packages (`requests`, `pandas`, `pyplot`, `plotly`).
-2. Run `fetch_nobel_prizes.py` to fetch the data from the Nobel Prize API.
+2. Run `Nobel.ipynb` to fetch the data from the Nobel Prize API.
-3. Run `analyze_nobel_prizes.py` to process and analyze the fetched data.
-4. The analyzed data will be saved to `nobel_prizes.csv` in the specified directory.
+3. The analyzed data will be saved to `nobel_prizes.csv` in the specified directory.
+4. Update the .env file with the directory to allow run the step 5.
+5. Run `Nobel_DataAnalyze.ipynb` to process and analyze the fetched data.

 ## Requirements